-- The school site is wheelchair accessible with disabled toilets that are large enough to accommodate changing.
+- Although situated on a hill the school site is mostly wheelchair accessible with disabled toilets that are large enough to accommodate changing.
 The school has lifts to enable those with restricted mobility to access the upper floors. - We liaise with the Local Authority EAL Team who assist us in supporting our families with English as an additional language, as and when this is required.